 The Balance of Current Account

-- Balance of current account = Exports of goods + Imports of goods + Exports of services + Imports of services
+Balance of current account = exports of goods + imports of goods + exports of services + imports of services

-- = $3,50,000 + (-$4,00,000) + $1,75,000 + (-$1,95,000)
+= $3,50,000 + (-$4,00,000) + $1,75,000 + (-$1,95,000)

 Balance of Capital Account

-- The balance of capital account =Net capital account balance
+The balance of capital account =net capital account balance

-- = $45,000 i.e. capital account is in surplus
+= $45,000 i.e. capital account is in surplus

 The Balance of Financial Account

-- Balance of financial account =Net direct investment + Net portfolio investment + Assets funding + Errors and omissions
+Balance of financial account =net direct investment + net portfolio investment + assets funding + errors and omissions

 = $75,000 + (-$55,000) + $25,000 + $15,000

-- = $60,000 i.e. financial account is in surplus
+= $60,000 i.e. financial account is in surplus

-- Balance of Payments Formula = (-$70,000) + $45,000 + $60,000
+Balance of payments formula = (-$70,000) + $45,000 + $60,000

 BOP will be –

-- The Balance of Payments = $35,000 i.e. overall the economy is in surplus.
+The balance of payments = $35,000, i.e., overall, the economy is in surplus.

-- If the balance of payments of a country is in surplus, then it means that the country exports more services, goods and capital items than it does an import.
+If the balance of payments formula economics of a country is in surplus, it means that the country exports more services, goods, and capital items than imports.
 Such a country and its residents are good savers.
-They have the potential to pay for all its domestic consumption.
+They have the potential to pay for all their domestic consumption.
 Such a country can even extend loans to other countries.
-In the short term, a surplus BOP can boost economic growth.
-They have enough savings to extend loans to those countries that buy their products.
+In the short term, a surplus BOPBOPThe BOP (Balance of Payment) is a calculation of all payments and receipts of several products and services between one country and the rest of the world during a certain time period. can boost economic growth.
+This is because they have enough savings to extend loans to those countries that buy their products.